 Ms. Yan Yan

-Ms. Yan Yan, aged 52, is an executive Director and the Company’s President.
+Ms. Yan Yan, aged 53, is an executive Director and the Company’s President.
 She is responsible for the business development and overall management of the Company.
-Ms. Yan joined the Company in December 1996 and had acted as Chief Operating Officer and Chief Financial Officer prior to her present position.
+Ms. Yan joined the Company in December 1996 and had acted as the Company’s Chief Operating Officer and Chief Financial Officer prior to her present position.
 Ms. Yan received a Bachelor of Civil Engineering degree from Tianjin University in 1986.
-She has over 20 years of relevant experience in the real estate development industry in China.
+She has over twenty years of relevant experience in the real estate development industry in China.

 CHIEF FINANCIAL OFFICER